How to Choose your Curriculum...

-A Multi-Subject package has all the essentials for your year.
+A Full-Grade package has all the essentials for your year.
 But if you want a little more, add some Electives and help your children explore their gifts.
 Find Music, Art, Foreign Language, Practical Life Skills and more.

 Option B: Customizable Package

 Build a personalized program

 Choose a Core Program that fits within your children's age ranges and interests.
 A few tips:

 - Many Sonlighters like to use Cores that put their child near the top of the suggested age range.
 For example, if their child is 8, they'll use Core B, designed for 6-, 7- and 8-year-olds.